Muisca: Political and administrative organization

-The Muisca legislation was consuetudinary, that is to say, their rule of law was determined by long-extant customs with the approval of the zipa or zaque.
-This kind of legislation was suitable to a confederation system, and it was a well-organized one.
-The natural resources could not be privatized: woods, lakes, plateaus, rivers and other natural resources were common goods.
+Muisca legislation was customary law; that is, their rule of law was determined by long-extant customs with the approval of the zip or zaque.
+This kind of legislation was suitable for a well-organized confederation system.
+Natural resources could not be privatized: woods, lakes, plateaus, rivers, and other natural resources were common goods.

 Language

 Chibcha, also known as muysca, mosca, or muysca cubun, belongs to the Chibchan languages.
-It was spoken across several regions of Central America and the north of South America.
+At the height of its expanse, the language was spoken across several regions of Central America and the north of South America.
 The Tairona culture and the U'wa, related to the Muisca culture, speak similar languages, which encouraged trade.
 The Muisca used a form of hieroglyphs for numbers.

 Many Chibcha words were absorbed or "loaned" into Colombian Spanish: